pytest-dev/pytest-qt/README.rst

 Since version 4.1.0, ``pytest-qt`` requires Python 3.7+.

-Works with either PySide6_, PySide2_, PyQt6_ or PyQt5_, picking whichever
+Works with either PySide6_, PySide2_, PyQt6_ or PyQt5_.

+If any of the above libraries is already imported by the time the tests execute, that library will be used.

-is available on the system, giving preference to the first one installed in this order:
+If not, pytest-qt will try to import and use the Qt APIs, in this order:

 - ``PySide6``
 - ``PySide2``